wangkesen/TPE/README.md

 **<p><a href="https://www.bnext.com.tw/search/tag/Android%20Pay">Android Pay</a><br></p>**
 And finally, Android pay is now also available as well in Taiwan.

+# **Alternative Payment Methods**

+**<p><a href="https://www.bnext.com.tw/search/tag/Android%20Pay">iCash 2.0</a><br></p>**
+ICash 2.0 is the second version of a reloadable cash card created by 7/11 stores.
+The card has similar functionality to Easycard/iPass minus the ability to fund transiting on the MRT/TRA.
+The system features "Openpoint" which basically allows you to gain points when you make purchases/reload the card.

 # **Transit Cards (您有卡/一通）**
 <a href="http://imgur.com/BKLACte"><img src="http://i.imgur.com/BKLACte.jpg?2" title="source: imgur.com" /></a>